You're going through the day and then someone asks that fateful question: "Is everything okay? You look like you haven't slept.”

 A balanced diet is important for your overall well-being but it's also important for your skin too.
 Not eating enough vitamins, minerals, and healthy fats can lead to unhealthy skin because these are exactly what the skin needs to function properly.

 Researchers at the University of St Andrews showed your diet affects your skin condition and appearance.
 They found that “just two extra portions of fruit and [vegetables] a day for six weeks was enough to generate a detectable change in skin tone.”
 Participants who ate more fruits and vegetables had more of a glow.
 Those who ate fewer fruits and vegetables saw a reduction in skin tone.
+(These foods can help your skin glow.)

 Besides affecting your overall health, smoking makes skin to appear duller than normal because nicotine constricts blood vessels.
 This causes the skin to appear duller than normal because it lacks oxygen to keep it healthy and vibrant-looking.
 Smoking can also make skin look dehydrated and lacking in moisture.